 The price of the course consists of two parts:

 1) The course fee of EUR 150 and

 2) The day package fee of EUR 250

 The day package price is 250 EUR/person.
-This price includes conference facilities and technical equipment, coffees, lunches, dinner and the social program.
+This price includes conference facilities and technical equipment, coffees, lunches and one dinner.

 The total price of the course is EUR 400 (course fee EUR 150 + day package fee EUR 250).